It’s hard to find time to study when you’re a mum. These tips will help you achieve your study goals and find time to study as a mature age student.

 Studies reveal that the optimum time to spend on focused work is 52 minutes.
 The famous Pomodoro time management technique suggests just 25 minutes.

 The reason is that our energy to stay focused gets depleted pretty quickly.
 We’re more productive when we have short breaks regularly, rather than slug it out for hours because it gives our brains time to refresh.

 Here’s how to make snack studying work:

 1. Break down your study into bite-sized chunks.
-At the beginning of your course you’ll be given readings, assignments, and other study tasks.
+At the beginning of your course, you’ll be given readings, assignments, and other study tasks.
 Break all of these tasks down and start working on them straight away, even assignments, a little each week.

-2. Snack study when there’s no disruptions.
+2. Snack study when there are no disruptions.
 That means before the kids have woken up or after they go to bed.
 Turn off Facebook notifications, shut the door, and focus on your study for a set amount of time for somewhere between 25 minutes to an hour – find the time that works best for you.